DeepInThought/thedeep-network/docs/1-news-update.md

 # **[thedeep.network]**- _1st News Post!_
 ------
-*[Updated on 5/25/2018 @6:32 AM CST]*
+*[Updated on 5/25/2018 @6:32 AM CST]* - *News Update v0.01*

-+ Welcome to our first news posting!
-+ News Update v0.01
-+ This update covers a weatlh of information related to the DeepBrain Chain A.I. decentralized blockchain project.
-We hope to provide a quality mining pool to this project very soon!
+> ````Welcome to our first news posting!
+This update covers a weatlh of information related to the DeepBrain Chain A.I. decentralized blockchain project.
+We hope to provide a quality mining pool to this project very soon!````

 - [**[thedeep.network]**-_1st News Post!_](#thedeepnetwork--1st-news-post)
     - [**[NEW]**:](#new)